Benisy/EyeRestReminder/README.md

 ![icon](icon.png "EyeRestReminder")

-A Windows application that reminds you to take breaks to rest your eyes.
-Forget about strain and fatigue—EyeRestReminder tracks your activity and tactfully (or not so tactfully) tells you when it's time to take a break.
+An application that reminds you to take breaks to rest your eyes.
+Forget about strain and fatigue EyeRestReminder tracks your activity and tactfully (or not so tactfully) tells you when it's time to take a break.

 The application runs in the background, doesn't interfere with your work, and has flexible settings accessible right from the tray icon.